Dynamic Routing Guide

 To enable the hotlinks feature, you must:

-• Define a hotlink index on the DRO portal used by the datacenter applications (not the redundant WAN links).
+• Define a hotlink index and a route group on each hotlinked DRO's portal connected to the datacenter (not the redundant WAN links).
+(More information on these settings below.)

 • Configure the source and receiver for "use_hotlink".